Paisley Abbey: Points of interest

-Paisley Abbey is the burial place of all six High Stewards of Scotland, Marjorie Bruce who was the mother of Robert II, and the wives of Robert II and King Robert III.
+Paisley Abbey is the burial place of all six High Stewards of Scotland, Marjorie Bruce who was the mother of Robert II, and the wives of Robert II.
 The Celtic Barochan Cross, once sited near the village of Houston, Renfrewshire, is now inside the abbey itself.
 The cross is thought to date from the 10th century.
 In the abbey's nave, the Wallace Memorial Window, which depicts the image of Samson, was donated in 1873.

 Paisley Abbey Drain

+The earliest written record of a tunnel around Paisley Abbey dates from 1829, when workmen digging in the garden of one John Crawford in Ellis Lane, fell through into a tunnel.
+Early maps show Ellis Lane being in the region of the modern manhole leading to the drain.
+As the significance of this discovery was not realised at the time, access to the hole was quickly covered, and soon forgotten about.
+That was until 1879, when The Glasgow Herald mentioned the discovery of the subterranean passage.

-In the early 1990s an ancient vaulted drain of extremely fine construction, probably 13th century in date, was rediscovered running from the abbey to the White Cart.
-The drain is thought to date from AD 1350-1400 and is at least 90 metres long, up to 2m wide and up to 2.2m high.
+This was also forgotten about, and not ‘re-discovered’ until 1990, when a 90 metre stretch of tunnel was found running from the abbey to the White Cart.
+The drain is thought to date from AD 1350-1400 and is up to 2m wide and up to 2.2m high.
 The drain contains stonemasons marks on the walls, and marks where gates used to be.
 Before accessing the drain, water has to be pumped out.

 Paisley Abbey Drain is designated by Historic Environment Scotland as a Scheduled Ancient Monument and has similarities to other monastery drains, such as Fountains Abbey, Dundrennan Abbey and Melrose Abbey.
 A virtual tour of the drain is available on YouTube.

-Archaeological investigations and excavations took place in 1996, 3–16 September 2009, 2–12 September 2011 and 4 September 2013 and many items discovered.
+Archaeological investigations and excavations took place in 1996, 2009, 2011, 2013, 2015, 2017 and 2019 and many items discovered.
 Some of these are now on display in the abbey.